Supreme Leader of Iran: Requirements

+Since the 1989 amendments to the Constitution of Iran, any jurist of Islamic law can be elected Supreme Leader.

 Incorporation in the constitution

 1979

 In March 1979, shortly after Ruhollah Khomeini's return from exile and the overthrow of Iran's monarchy, a national referendum was held throughout Iran with the question "Islamic Republic, yes or no?".
-Although some groups objected to the wording and choice and boycotted the referendum, 98% of those voting voted "yes".
-Following this landslide victory, the constitution of Iran of 1906 was declared invalid and a new constitution for an Islamic state was created and ratified by referendum during the first week of December in 1979.
+Although some groups objected to the wording and choice and boycotted the referendum, 98% of those voting, voted "yes".
+Following this landslide victory, the constitution of Iran of 1906 was declared invalid.
+A new constitution for an Islamic state was created and ratified by referendum during the first week of December in 1979.

 According to Francis Fukuyama, the 1979 constitution is a "hybrid" of "theocratic and democratic elements" with much of it based on the ideas Khomeini presented in his published book Islamic Government (Hukumat-e Islami).
 In the work, Khomeini argued that government must be run in accordance with traditional Islamic sharia, and for this to happen a leading Islamic jurist (faqih) must provide political "guardianship" (wilayat or velayat) over the people.
 The leading jurist were known as Marja'.